SubhenduShekhar/cjson/README.md

 You can also refer to other variables using `$.` followed by jpath.
 <br/>

-<b>Please note, the current version is only decoding using top to down approach</b>
+**Please note, the current version is only decoding using top to down approach**

 <br>